waltergcc/42-born2beroot/README.md

 # Born2beRoot
 This project aims to create a virtual machine running linux that meets security and performance standards.

+## Complete Guide
+There is a great guide created by parqualeross : https://github.com/pasqualerossi/Born2BeRoot-Guide

 ## Install and sudo setup and First Groups
 To ensure secure access, we installed sudo and created two groups: sudo and user42.
 We also edited the sudo configuration file using visudo and added the user to the sudo group.
 Additionally, we created the sudo.log file in /var/log/sudo.